 Pelagios Commons also makes small grants available for the development of other resources likely to be of benefit to the community.

-Pelagios Commons operates through the activity of multiple Special Interest Groups (SIGs) dedicated to particular historical periods or creating new tools, services and resources for discovering and representing historical geography.
-SIGs also play an important role in the governance of Pelagios through its Commons Committee.
+Pelagios Commons operates through the activity of multiple Working Groups dedicated to particular historical periods or creating new tools, services and resources for discovering and representing historical geography.
+WGs also play an important role in the governance of Pelagios through its Commons Committee.
 They have access to funds in order to hold international workshops and create resources such as maps, datasets or software.
-The 10 current SIGs are:

 How is the project supported?